-At March 31, 2012, the impact on portfolio value was approximated using the calculated effective duration (i.e., the price sensitivity to changes in interest rates), including the effect of derivative hedging instruments, of 0.48 which is the weighted average of 1.47 for our Agency MBS, (1.56) for our derivative hedging instruments and 0.00 for our Non-Agency MBS, and expected convexity (i.e., the approximate change in duration relative to the change in interest rates) of (0.55), which is the weighted average of (0.90) for our Agency MBS, 0.00 for our derivative hedging instruments and 0.00 for our Non-Agency MBS.
+At June 30, 2012, the impact on portfolio value was approximated using the calculated effective duration (i.e., the price sensitivity to changes in interest rates), including the effect of derivative hedging instruments, of 0.41 which is the weighted average of 1.28 for our Agency MBS, (1.45) for our derivative hedging instruments and 0.00 for our Non-Agency MBS, and expected convexity (i.e., the approximate change in duration relative to the change in interest rates) of (0.41), which is the weighted average of (0.69) for our Agency MBS, 0.00 for our derivative hedging instruments and 0.00 for our Non-Agency MBS.
 The impact on our net interest income is driven mainly by the difference between portfolio yield and cost of funding of our repurchase agreements (including those underlying our Linked Transactions), which includes the cost and/or benefit from derivative hedging instruments.
-Our asset/liability structure is generally such that an increase in interest rates are shocked, prepayment assumptions are adjusted based on management's expectations along with the results from the prepayment model.
+Our asset/liability structure is generally such that an increase in interest rates would be expected to result in a decrease in net interest income, as our borrowings are generally shorter in term than our interest-earning assets.
+When interest rates are shocked, prepayment assumptions are adjusted based on management's expectations along with the results from the prepayment model.